achalmahajan1/achalmahajan1.github.io/_pages/index.md

 twitter: true
 ---

-I am a computational biophysicist at the University of California San Diego, pursuing my PhD in engineering physics with 4+ years of experience in managing projects, leading research teams and scientific communication.
-I am currently seeking opportunities to leverage technology, research, and/or management skills to innovate product development.
+I am a senior application engineer at MathWorks in the computational biology group focussed on Simbiology and bioinformatics.
+I am mostly interested in the intersection of biology, computation, modeling (statistical and first principle) and artifical intelligence.
+Before pivoting to industry, I had obtained a PhD at the University of California San Diego in computational biophysics to understand how genome organizes insid the cell.

 I leverage interdisciplinary skills including computational biophysics, numerical analysis, algorithm development, applied mathematics, data science and high performance computing to address large scale complex biological problems.